 Evanston, IL 60201

-Y.O.U.’s “Y.O.U.th Serve” AmeriCorps members deliver high-quality afterschool and summer learning programs in eight locations (three elementary schools, four middle schools and one high school) in Evanston and Skokie, Illinois.
+Y.O.U.’s “Y.O.U.th Serve” AmeriCorps members deliver high-quality afterschool and summer learning programs in eight locations (five elementary schools and five middle schools) in Evanston and Skokie, Illinois.
 Our Y.O.U.th Serve members provide youth with tutoring and enrichment activities that improve their academic, social, and emotional skills.

 Adobe's Acrobat Reader is required to view documents provided in PDF format.
 To request these documents in an alternative format (e.g., text-only, large print, Braille, etc.), please